GDGToulouse/site-devfest-2020/content/attending/_index.md

 ## Opening hours

-The doors of the Cité des Congrès will open from 8am to 8pm on 15th October and from 8:30am to 7pm on 16th October.
+The doors of the Cité des Congrès will open from 8am to 8pm on October 21st and from 8:30am to 7pm on  October 22nd.

 {{% /default-section %}}